MicrosoftDocs/power-platform/power-platform/admin/admin-settings.md

 ![Environment settings](media/environment-settings.png)

 ## Environment settings are moving
 Across organization admin settings are gradually moving from the Dynamics 365 apps web client to the Power Platform Admin center.
-Until the move to the Power Platform Admin center is complete, you’ll still be able to manage settings in Customer Engagement as usual.
+Until the move to the Power Platform Admin center is complete, you’ll still be able to manage settings in Dynamics 365 apps as usual.

 Many of these settings...